 Seems like I cannot stop talking about food but that is an impossible thing to do when you are surrounded by so much goodness.

-During my most recent trip, I had an epiphany when I bite into a taco from Ruddell’s.
+During my most recent trip, I had an epiphany when I bite into the smoked fish tacos from Ruddell’s.
 An explosion of flavors took me by surprise.

 This shack specializes in one thing: smoking.
 And, let me tell you something.
 In life, if you can make one thing well, you made me it.

 This shack smokes albacore, ahi, salmon, shrimp, pork loin, and chicken.
 They serve the proteins in tacos, sandwiches or salads.
-Their simple but flavorful approached has gained them raving fans.
+Their simple but flavorful approach has gained them raving fans.

 I cannot recommend this place enough.
 I dream about those tacos!